-- an AMT or JT event prior to 5pm on the day before the scheduled first day of the qualifying event, shall be filled as follows: - Where the seeded withdrawal is seeded 1-8 then the 9th seed (and 10, 11, etc for additional withdrawals as they occur) shall be moved to the vacated position and then the next Athlete to be seeded shall be moved to fill the place vacated by the 9th seed.
-The position vacated by the next highest ranked athlete shall then be filled by the eligible Alternate or a 'bve' if no eligible athletes are available. - Where the seeded withdrawal is from seeds 9-16, the next highest ranked athlete eligible to be seeded will be moved into the position vacated by the seed who withdraws.
+- o Where the seeded withdrawal is seeded 1-8 then the 9th seed (and 10, 11, etc for additional withdrawals as they occur) shall be moved to the vacated position and then the next Athlete to be seeded shall be moved to fill the place vacated by the 9th seed.
+The position vacated by the next highest ranked athlete shall then be filled by the eligible Alternate or a 'bye' if no eligible athletes are available. - o Where the seeded withdrawal is from seeds 9-16, the next highest ranked athlete eligible to be seeded will be moved into the position vacated by the seed who withdraws.
 The position vacated by the next highest ranked athlete shall then be filled by the eligible Alternate or a 'bye' if no eligible athletes are available.